-Undoubtably one of the most stylish spots in Nashville, the Melrose/12 South area presents a smorgasbord for foodies, fashion mavens and architecture lovers (if you’re the latter, a stroll through 12 South’s historic homes is well worth it).
-All of the usual hits are here: cafes, boutiques selling carefully curated and handmade items, and more brunch options than you can eat in a week.
-Nearby Belmont University adds to the youthful vibe of these neighborhoods.
+Undoubtably one of the most stylish spots in Nashville, the Melrose/12 South area presents a smorgasbord of food, fashion and architecture lovers (if you’re the latter, a stroll through 12 South’s historic homes is well worth it).
+All of the usual hits are here: restaurants, boutiques, bars and more brunch options than you can eat in a week.
+Nearby Belmont and Vanderbilt Universities add to the youthful vibe of these neighborhoods.
 The two main streets that harbor these neighborhoods (8th Ave South and 12th Avenue South) are bustling with businesses and passerbys but sandwiched between them, the stately and historic bungalows and nearby Sevier Park (home to an excellent Farmers Market) create a more residential, old-school feel.
 It’s an area where you get to feel city living and a neighborhood vibe all in one.
 If you’re looking for neon lights, honky tonks and more nightlife, drive just about 2.5 miles (about 10-15 minutes by car) and you’ll be on lower Broadway in Downtown Nashville.

 Where to Eat in Melrose/12 South

 Fenwick’s 300.
 We’ll get to brunch in a bit!
 But for a good, traditional breakfast, Fenwick’s 300 is an excellent option.
 Family-friendly and open from 7AM – 2PM daily, this is Richard’s fave breakfast spot.